Dragiša Vasić: Early life

 He began practicing law in Belgrade in 1921 and, in January 1922, represented a number of communist defendants who were accused of attempting to assassinate King Alexander.
 At around the same time, he became good friends with academic Slobodan Jovanović, who at the time opposed the ruling People's Radical Party (NRS) of Nikola Pašić.
 In 1922, he became close friends with Croat writer Miroslav Krleža, who regularly contributed to Vasić's magazine Književna republika (Literary Republic).
 Together with a group of prominent Serbian writers, he was one of the founders of the Yugoslav PEN center in 1926.
 In 1927, Vasić visited the Soviet Union with Vladislav S. Ribnikar and Sreten Stojanović.
 He became one of the editors of the leftist magazine Nova literatura (New Literature) at the end of 1928.
 By the time of King Alexander's royal dictatorship proclamation on 6 January 1929, Vasić was widely believed to be a communist sympathizer as a result of his dissatisfaction with post-war political developments in the Kingdom of Serbs, Croats and Slovenes.
 In 1931, he used his connections with General Petar Živković to secure the release of Đuro Cvijić, a former leader of the Communist Party of Yugoslavia who had been sentenced to death by authorities.
 Vasić was a member of the Serbian Academy of Sciences and Arts (SANU) and became a correspondent at the Academy of Fine Arts on 12 February 1934.

 Vasić left the Republican Party and, with Jovanović's encouragement, founded the nationalist Serbian Cultural Club in 1936.
 He later became its vice-president.
 Before World War II, he edited a periodical titled Srpski glas (Serbian Voice).
-Together with Milan Žujović and Milan Nikolić, Vasić was member of the Executive Council of the secret society Conspiracy, (Конспирација), established on 8 August 1938 to perform coup d etat and overthrow regime of Prince Pavle with support of United Kingdom.
+Together with Milan Žujović and Milan Nikolić, Vasić was member of the Executive Council of the secret society Conspiracy, (Конспирација), established on 8 August 1938 to perform coup d'état and overthrow regime of Prince Pavle with support of United Kingdom.
 He sided with Serbian nationalists during the concordat crisis in 1938 and opposed the Cvetković–Maček Agreement of August 1939, which granted greater autonomy to Croatia within the Kingdom of Yugoslavia.
 Vasić is reported to have had some contacts with Soviet intelligence services.